Erasmus+

 Application

-The LA for Traineeships must be completed in English and is now part of the online application (do not fill in and do not upload the separate paper document into the application).
+The LA for Traineeships must be completed in English and is now part of the online application (do not fill in and do not upload the separate paper document into the application, it will not be accepted).
+Instructions for completing the Learning Agreement can be found in the document Traineeship Application Manual (see in section Documents).

-2) The Motivation Letter which has to be addressed to CZS and contain:
+2) The Motivation Letter has to contain:

 - the field of study, level and the year in which the applicant is registered